modin-project/modin/docs/flow/modin/core/dataframe/pandas/dataframe.rst

 PandasDataframe
 """""""""""""""

+``PandasDataframe`` should be a direct descendant of ``BaseDataframe`` which is being factored right now.
+Its purpose is to implement the abstract interfaces for usage with all ``pandas``-based :doc:`storage formats<flow/modin/core/storage_formats/index.html>`.
+``PandasDataframe`` could be inherited and augmented further by any specific implementation which needs it to take special care of some behaviour or to improve performance for certain execution engine.

-The class is base for any frame class of ``pandas`` storage format and serves as the intermediate level between ``pandas`` query compiler and conforming partition manager.
+The class serves as the intermediate level between ``pandas`` query compiler and conforming partition manager.
 All queries formed at the query compiler layer are ingested by this class and then conveyed jointly with the stored partitions into the partition manager for processing.
 Direct partitions manipulation by this class is prohibited except